-- The child enrolls in a school served by the LEA after the relevant timeframe has begun and prior to a determination by the child's previous LEA as to whether the child is a child with a disability (as defined in Section 602), but only if the subsequent LEA is making sufficient progress to ensure a prompt completion of the evaluation, and the parent and subsequent LEA agree to a specific time when the evaluation will be completed; or - The parent of the child repeatedly fails to, or repeatedly refuses to, produce the child for evaluation.
+• A child enrolls in a school served by the LEA after the relevant timeframe has begun and prior to a determination by the child's previous LEA as to whether the child is a child with a disability, but only if the subsequent LEA is making sufficient progress to ensure a prompt completion of the evaluation, and the parent and subsequent LEA agree to a specific time when the evaluation will be completed; or

-[614(a)(1)(C)(i) and (ii)]
+• The parent of a child repeatedly fails or refuses to produce the child for the evaluation.
+[614(a)(1)(C)]

-3. Absence of consent for an initial evaluation.
+3. Authorizes procedures in case of an absence of consent for an initial evaluation.

-If the parent of a child does not provide consent for an initial evaluation, or the parent fails to respond to a request to provide the consent, the LEA may use the due process hearing procedures described in Section 615 to obtain authority for evaluation, except to the extent inconsistent with state law relating to such parental consent.
+If the parent of a child for which the agency is proposing to conduct an initial evaluation does not provide consent for an initial evaluation, or the parent fails to respond to a request to provide the consent, the LEA may pursue the initial evaluation of child by utilizing the procedures described in Section 615, except to the extent inconsistent with state law relating to such parental consent.
 [614(a)(1)(D)(ii)(I)]

-4. Procedures for evaluating a child suspected of having a specific learning disability.
+4. Establishes procedures for evaluating a child suspected of having a specific learning disability.